 Validating the authenticity of documents has always been an issue.
-In the digital age validation it is even harder.
-Instead of bringing our computers to a notary, we have digital signatures.
+In the age of digital validation it is even harder.
+Fortunately, instead of bringing our computers to a notary, we can create digital signatures.

 Please note, this is not digital signing for approval.
 That is part of a workflow, which is in the pipeline.

 Some countries require digital files to be authenticated.
-If the invoice comes into DOKKA with authentication, you can see it.
+If the invoice comes into DOKKA with authentication, you will be able see it.
 DOKKA can also apply signing credentials to documents.
-This way the accountant can authenticate what s/he knows to be valid.
+This way, the accountant can authenticate documents that seem valid.

-You can sign documents by clicking on Sign Document both by right-clicking on a document in the Workspace view, and from the More button in the Document view.
+You can sign documents by clicking on Sign Document - either by right-clicking on a document in the Workspace view, or from the More button in the Document view.

 We've extended the digital signing feature within DOKKA to include documents from Microsoft Office.
 Now you can vouch for those awesome Excel sheets full of numbers.

 We've also tweaked the visibility of the signatures.
 Now you can toggle them on and off.
-A signed document is still signed, just your view is changed.
-To toggle the signature view, simply click the checkbox on the bottom of the screen.
-If the signing feature is useful to you, speak to us about how to enable it.
+A signed document is still signed, it's just your own view that has changed.
+To toggle the signature view, simply click the Show Signatures toggle on the bottom of the screen.